The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: Introduction

-\begin{thm}[Corollaries \ref{cor:main-ks} and \ref{cor:main-kn}] Let $E$ be an elliptic curve over $\mathbb{Q}$ and $p \geq 5$ a semi-stable reduction prime\footnote{It means that $E$ has good \emph{or} multiplicative reduction at $p$.} for $E$ such that the mod $p$ representation $\overline{\rho} : \mathrm{Gal}(\overline{\mathbb{Q}}/\mathbb{Q}) \to \mathrm{Aut}_{\mathbb{F}_p}(E[p])$ is surjective.
-If the Iwasawa main conjecture inverting $p$ holds\footnote{The meaning of `inverting $p$' here is `up to $\mu$-invariants'.
-Indeed, the equality between the vanishing orders of both sides of Conjecture \ref{conj:IMC} at the trivial character is enough as explained in Theorem \ref{thm:main-technical}.} or $\mathrm{ord}_{s=1}L(E,s) \leq 1$, then \begin{enumerate} \item Kato's Kolyvagin system is non-trivial, and \item the structure of Selmer group $\mathrm{Sel}(\mathbb{Q}, E[p^\infty])$ as a co-finitely generated $\mathbb{Z}_p$-module is completely determined by the collection of Kurihara numbers as described in Theorem \ref{thm:refined-bsd}. \end{enumerate} If we assume the finiteness of $\sha(E/\mathbb{Q})[p^\infty]$ as well, then the explicit formulas for the rank of $E(\mathbb{Q})$ and the exact size of $\sha(E/\mathbb{Q})[p^\infty]$ are also provided in Theorem \ref{thm:refined-bsd}. \end{thm} Conclusion (2) of Theorem \ref{thm:main-intro} says that all the non-trivial (moreover, linearly independent) elements of the Selmer group can be detected in terms of modular symbols.
-In particular, it contains more information on Selmer groups than Birch and Swinnerton-Dyer conjecture.
+The most interesting features of this article are the cyclotomic analogue of Kolyvagin's conjecture and the structural refinement of BSD conjecture.
+These are special cases of Corollaries \ref{cor:main-ks} and \ref{cor:main-kn} with help of Theorem \ref{thm:refined-bsd}. \begin{thm}[Corollaries \ref{cor:main-ks} and \ref{cor:main-kn}] Let $E$ be an elliptic curve over $\mathbb{Q}$ and $p \geq 5$ a semi-stable reduction prime for $E$ such that the mod $p$ representation $\overline{\rho} : \mathrm{Gal}(\overline{\mathbb{Q}}/\mathbb{Q}) \to \mathrm{Aut}_{\mathbb{F}_p}(E[p])$ is surjective.
+If the Iwasawa main conjecture (Conjecture \ref{conj:IMC}) inverting $p$ holds or $\mathrm{ord}_{s=1}L(E,s) \leq 1$, then \begin{enumerate} \item Kato's Kolyvagin system is non-trivial, and \item the structure of Selmer group $\mathrm{Sel}(\mathbb{Q}, E[p^\infty])$ as a co-finitely generated $\mathbb{Z}_p$-module is completely determined by the collection of Kurihara numbers as described in Theorem \ref{thm:refined-bsd}. \end{enumerate} If we assume the finiteness of $\sha(E/\mathbb{Q})[p^\infty]$ as well, then the explicit formulas for the rank of $E(\mathbb{Q})$ and the exact size of $\sha(E/\mathbb{Q})[p^\infty]$ are also provided in Theorem \ref{thm:refined-bsd}. \end{thm} Here, the semi-stable reduction means good \emph{or} multiplicative reduction.
+Conclusion (2) of Theorem \ref{thm:main-intro} says that all the non-trivial (moreover, linearly independent) elements of the Selmer group can be detected in terms of modular symbols.
+It provides us with more information on Selmer groups than BSD conjecture.
+For example, See Example (\ref{exam:625}) in $\S$\ref{sec:examples}.

-When $E$ has good ordinary reduction at $p$, the Iwasawa main conjecture inverting $p$ is confirmed \cite{kato-euler-systems, skinner-urban, wan_hilbert}; thus, all the conclusions of Theorem \ref{thm:main-intro} are valid.
-We refer to \cite{wan-main-conj-ss-ec, castella-liu-wan} for the recent development of the Iwasawa main conjecture for elliptic curves with supersingular reduction.
 It is believed that the Iwasawa main conjecture inverting $p$ does not help to know the exact sizes of Selmer and Tate--Shafarevich groups due to the $p$-power subtlety.
 However, our result shows that it is not true at all.
-Furthermore, we extract the arithmetic information of elliptic curves of \emph{arbitrary} rank from the Iwasawa main conjecture (inverting $p$) via Theorem \ref{thm:main-intro}.
+Also, when $\mathrm{ord}_{s=1}L(E,s) \leq 1$, the Iwasawa main conjecture is \emph{not} even used to obtain the consequences of Theorem \ref{thm:main-intro}.
+Note that all the known results on the $p$-part of the BSD formula depend heavily on the \emph{full} Iwasawa main conjecture.